AI Doomsday Theory Is a Massive Short Play

 Translation & Editing: TechFlow

-TechFlow Insight: As AI tools like Anthropic demonstrate astonishing capabilities in coding and workflow automation, markets have plunged into panic over “AI doomsday” narratives—wiping out hundreds of billions of dollars in market capitalization overnight.
-Yet this article offers a profoundly counterintuitive perspective: the short-term shock triggered by AI is not a harbinger of economic collapse, but rather the inevitable process of a dramatic decline in “cognitive cost.”
-Drawing parallels with the PC revolution of the 1980s and historical productivity data, the author argues that when knowledge acquisition becomes cheap and abundant, the true “Abundance GDP” era begins—not merely a labor-market restructuring, but a necessary path toward geopolitical easing and a global productivity explosion.
+TechFlow Insight: As AI tools like Anthropic demonstrate astonishing capabilities in code generation and workflow automation, markets have plunged into panic over “AI doomism,” wiping out hundreds of billions of dollars in market capitalization overnight.
+Yet this article offers a highly illuminating counter-perspective: the short-term shock triggered by AI is not a harbinger of economic collapse—but rather an inevitable phase in the dramatic decline of “cognitive cost.”
+Drawing parallels with the PC revolution of the 1980s and historical productivity data, the author argues that true “Abundance GDP” emerges only when knowledge acquisition becomes cheap and abundant.
+This is not merely a labor-force restructuring—it is a necessary passage toward geopolitical de-escalation and a global productivity explosion.

-The stock market has just erased $800 billion in market value, as “AI taking over the world” becomes a consensus view.
-That view is too obvious—and obvious trades never truly win.
+The stock market has just erased $800 billion in market cap—because “AI taking over the world” has become a consensus view.
+That view is too obvious.
+And “obvious” trades never truly win.

-This apocalyptic narrative spreads so rapidly because it taps into something instinctive.
-It portrays AI not as a productivity tool, but as a macroeconomic destabilizer capable of triggering a negative feedback loop: layoffs reduce consumption; reduced consumption triggers more automation; and automation accelerates further layoffs.
+This doomsday scenario spreads so rapidly because it taps into something instinctive.
+It portrays AI not as a productivity tool, but as a macroeconomic destabilizer capable of triggering a negative feedback loop: layoffs reduce consumption, reduced consumption drives more automation, and automation accelerates further layoffs.

-The obvious truth is this: AI is not just another software feature or efficiency booster.
-It is a general-purpose capability shock—one simultaneously impacting every white-collar workflow.
-Unlike any prior revolution, AI is becoming proficient at “everything,” all at once.
+The obvious truth is: AI is not just another software feature or efficiency booster.
+It is a general-purpose capability shock—simultaneously impacting every white-collar workflow.
+Unlike any prior revolution, AI is becoming proficient at “everything”—all at once.

 But what if the doomsday scenario is wrong?
 It assumes demand is fixed, assumes productivity gains won’t expand markets, and assumes system adaptation cannot outpace disruption.

-We believe a second path exists—and it is vastly underappreciated.
-What appear to be early signs of systemic collapse—the “takedowns” driven by Anthropic—may instead mark the beginning of the largest productivity expansion in human history.
+We believe a second path exists—and it is vastly underestimated.
+What appear to be early signs of systemic collapse—the “takedowns” driven by Anthropic—may ultimately mark the beginning of the largest productivity expansion in human history.

 Before proceeding, bookmark this article and revisit it repeatedly over the next 12 months.
-While the analysis below is not inevitable, remember this: humanity always rebounds—and free markets always self-correct.
+While the analysis below is not inevitable, it’s vital to remember that humanity always finds a way to rebound—and free markets always self-correct.

 Anthropic’s “Takedowns” Are Real